Half marathon training plan

 Workouts can be difficult enough without having to understand all the technical jargon.
 We've broken it down here so you can go into each run confident you know what you're doing.

-Tips for your half marathon training plan
+Tips for your type training plan

 These expert-backed tips will help you train smarter, avoid injury, and stay motivated.
 From pacing and recovery to gear and mindset, discover just a small snippet of all the tips, nutrition and coaching advice you'll have at your fingertips with a Runna training plan.